 In the markets, you may choose fresh as well as dried (dehydrated) leaves.
-Generally, fresh-leaves are tied in bunches, and displayed for sale along with other leafy-greens.
+Generally, fresh leaves tied in bunches and displayed for sale along with other leafy greens.

 Buy uniform, firm, deep green fresh leaf-bunch.
 Choose young leaves for mild flavor.
 Larger ones tend to have sharp, strong onion-like pungent flavor.

-You may store fresh leaves in a plastic bag and keep inside the refrigerator.
+You may store fresh leaves in a plastic bag and keep in the refrigerator.
 Dried leaves may be placed in an air-seal container and stored in a cool, dark place.

 |Quiche- caramelized onions, shallots, porcini, emmental cheese, and chives.
 Photo:dizznbonn|

 Chives are one of the most sought-after ingredients used for flavoring and garnishing recipes in many parts of the world, especially in the French and Mediterranean cuisines.
 They have subtle onion flavor, besides imparting bright green color to the recipes.

 To prepare, wash chives in a bowl of cold water.
 Dry by gently mopping with a paper towel.
 Chop the leaves closely using paring knife in a way you desire.
-Add at the final moments to prevent loss of flavor (essential oils).
+Add in the final moments to prevent loss of flavor (essential oils).

 Here are some serving tips:

-Closely chopped fresh leaves are added in sandwiches, soups, and cold sauce.
+Closely chopped fresh leaves are added to sandwiches, soups, and cold sauce.

 Garlic chives are popular in China, Taiwan, and Japan, where the fresh leaves used as flavorings in dumplings, soups, stews, and stir-fries.

-In Europe, chives are mainly used as garnishing, especially in baked, or mashed and cream cheese mixed potatoes.
+In Europe, chives mainly used as garnishing, especially in baked, or mashed and cream cheese mixed potatoes.
 Vichyssoise, a classic cold soup, is served with freshly chopped chives.

-The herb is also used in muffins, scones, quiche, pizza, omelets, biscuits, etc.
+The herb also employed in muffins, scones, quiche, pizza, omelets, biscuits, etc.

 ≻≻-Back to Home page.